ethankennerly/as2cs/README.md

  * Strict condition without whitespace around operator: a===b object.ReferenceEquals(a,b)
+ * Distinguish order of operators that will be translated verbatim.
  * Anonymous function.
  * C# static class to ActionScript class.
  * ActionScript dynamic class to C# class.